pedrovgs/Renderers/README.md

 You can use [Jake Wharton's][2] [Butterknife][3] library to avoid findViewById calls inside your renderers if you want and [Jake Wharton's][2] [Dagger] [6] library to inject all your dependencies and keep your activities clean of the library initialization code.
 But use third party libraries is not mandatory.

-* 2. Create a RendererBuilder with a renderer prototype collection and declare the mapping between the content to render and the renderer used.
+* 2. Create a RendererBuilder with a renderer prototype collection and declare the mapping between the content to render and the Renderer used.

 ```java
 public class VideoRendererBuilder extends RendererBuilder<Video> {